1. Operationalising AI for Decision-Making in Crisis Scenarios

 Ensuring reliability and ethical use requires a strong assurance framework that includes robust validation, clear guardrails, and maintained human control.
 At the same time, we must avoid creating so much friction that innovation is stifled.
 The balance lies in enabling rapid development and experimentation while maintaining the oversight and safeguards necessary for responsible deployment in defence and security contexts.

-2. Generative AI in Product Lifecycle Management
+2. Systems Lifecycle Management

 How have you approached experimenting with generative AI, and what potential do you see for generative AI in optimising complex systems within defence and security sectors?

 Generative AI has enormous potential to optimise complex systems across the defence and security landscape, particularly when you look at programmes end‑to‑end.
 We’re already seeing value in areas like product lifecycle management, where generative models can capture knowledge, support rapid data retrieval, and even automate elements of software and product development.
 When combined with simulation and wargaming, generative AI can help us explore how systems will behave under different conditions long before they reach the field.
 In manufacturing there’s also a growing opportunity to use AI‑driven design and optimisation (such as through the use of digital twins) to streamline processes and improve resilience.
+Innovation and experimentation across the business is crucial but you have to think about both how you will operationalise the things that work and how AI solutions will be adopted by the broader userbase.

 But the real transformative potential lies in connecting these capabilities across the entire ecosystem.
 Generative AI can help integrate data flows, support decision‑making from collection through analysis, and enable more coherent control of autonomous systems across the battlespace - from cyber assets to fixed platforms to uncrewed systems.
 It becomes a tool for orchestrating complexity at scale.
 The opportunity is huge, but so are the challenges.
 Assurance remains essential: we can build powerful point solutions, but without robust safeguards we risk introducing new vulnerabilities.
 The task ahead is to harness generative AI’s potential while maintaining the rigour and reliability that defence and security operations demand.